Order of Starting

 If a rider decides to retire on course they must inform the next Checkpoint and/or the Ride Organiser.
 It is their responsibility, and not that of the Ride Organiser, to arrange transport for the horse.
-The horse must be seen by an official Veterinary Surgeon prior to travelling home.
+The horse must be seen by an official Veterinary Surgeon immediately on their return to the Venue, prior to travelling home.
+This veterinary check must include an assessment of the horse's gait and metabolic health.
 If the horse is lame this should be recorded on the vet sheet and Mastercard together with the reason for the retirement on course.

 Elimination of Horse

 If a rider is eliminated at a veterinary inspection they then may not re-mount and ride away, unless given specific permission by an official Veterinary Surgeon.
 The horse must be seen by an official Veterinary Surgeon before they leave.
 It is the rider’s responsibility, and not that of the Ride Organiser, to arrange transport for themselves and their horse.